Characters in Romeo and Juliet: Lady Capulet

-Capulet's wife is the matriarch of the house of Capulet and Juliet's mother.
-She plays a larger role than Montague's wife, appearing in several scenes.
-In Act 1, Scene 3, she speaks to Juliet about the marriage of her daughter and Paris, we see this as she compares him to a book, and Juliet is the cover.
-However, in Scene four, she is pleased about Count Paris' "interest" in her daughter.
-When Tybalt is killed in Act 3, she expresses extreme grief and a strong desire for revenge on Romeo by wishing death upon him.
-In Act 3, Scene 5, she becomes very angry with Juliet for refusing to marry Paris and coldly rejects her, saying: "Talk not to me, for I'll not speak a word; do as thou wilt, for I am done with thee".
-By the final act, she is nearly overcome by the tragic events of the play, this is where the grief-stricken mother comes out.
-We know Juliet's mother bore her first child by the time she was 14, Juliet's age, and her husband is many years older than she.
-Calling her "Lady Capulet" is a later addition; it is an echo of Juliet's form of address in 3.5.65: "my lady mother".
-In the first texts the stage direction and speech headings can be "mother", "wife", or even "old lady", but nowhere "Lady Capulet".

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Lady Capulet was portrayed by Natasha Parry.
+Lady Capulet is the matriarch of the Capulet family.
+She is Capulet's wife, Juliet's mother, and Tybalt's aunt.
+She has a larger role than Lady Montague, appearing in several scenes.

+In Act 1, Scene 3, she reveals that she was married to Lord Capulet and pregnant at a younger age than Juliet is now ("by my count, /I was your mother much upon these years /That you are now a maid.").
+In Act 1, Scene 2, Lord Capulet also reveals that Juliet is their only surviving child ("The earth hath swallow'd all my hopes but she").
+Compared to the Nurse, Lady Capulet is often more reserved towards her daughter Juliet.

+When Tybalt is killed in Act 3, Scene 1, she expresses both extreme grief and anger over Tybalt's death, insisting that the Prince have Romeo executed ("I beg for justice, which thou, prince, must give;

+Romeo slew Tybalt, Romeo must not live.").
+In Act 3, Scene 5, she offers to send a poisoner to kill Romeo at Mantua, and hopes that preparing the poison would console Juliet's grief ("Find thou the means, and I'll find such a man.").
+In this same scene, she becomes angry with Juliet for refusing to marry Paris; she dismisses Juliet's pleas to postpone the wedding, saying: "Talk not to me, for I'll not speak a word; do as thou wilt, for I am done with thee".

+In Act 4, Scene 5, Lady Capulet is deeply distraught over Juliet's death ("Accursed, unhappy, wretched, hateful day!").
+In Act 5, she is nearly overcome by the tragic events of the play, this is where the grief-stricken mother comes out.

+The name of "Lady Capulet" is a later addition; it is an echo of Juliet's form of address in 3.5.65 ("my lady mother").
+In the first texts, the character's stage direction and speech headings can be "mother", "wife", or even "old lady", but nowhere "Lady Capulet".

 Juliet

-Juliet Capulet, the female protagonist, is the only daughter of Capulet, the patriarch of the Capulet family.
-As a child, she was cared for by a nurse, who is now her confidante.
+Juliet Capulet, the female protagonist, is the only daughter of Lord and Lady Capulet.
+At the time of the play, she is almost fourteen years old.
+As a child, she was cared for by the Nurse, who remains her confidante.

-Juliet dies at the end of the play, and the sacred lovers are reunited on the same deathbed.
-Both their families realize what they had done by trying to separate the star crossed lovers with the effect that the Capulets and Montagues are reunited and their fighting ends.
+Juliet dies by suicide at the end of the play, next to Romeo.
+Both their families realize what they had done by trying to separate the star-crossed lovers with the effect that the Capulets and Montagues are united, ending their feud.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Juliet is played by Olivia Hussey.